 The New Zealand Certificate in Food and Beverage Service (Café Services and Functions Services) (Level 3) comprises 60 credits.

-Full attendance is encouraged to maximise learning opportunities and to optimise success for students.
+Full attendance is encouraged to maximise learning opportunities and to optimise success for learners.

-This programme will require students to work after hours when studying at the Palmerston North or Whanganui campus.
+This programme will require learners to work after hours when studying at the Palmerston North or Whanganui campus.

 This programme is an excellent starting point for those wanting to work in restaurants or bars.
 It is recommended that applicants have met the literacy and numeracy requirements for NCEA Level 1 or equivalent.

-- 18 hours of lecturer supported learning (class time, theory, computer work and real-life experience in UCOL's training restaurant*)
+- 18 hours of lecturer-supported learning (class time, theory, computer work and real-life experience in the UCOL Te Pūkenga training restaurant*)

-*Work in UCOL's training restaurants is dependent on time of year.
+*Work in the UCOL Te Pūkenga training restaurants is dependent on the time of year.

 Recognition of prior learning